mckennapsean/dissertation/content/04-example.md

 synthesized the paper concept sketches into very low-fidelity paper prototypes (_M-61_) that highlighted interactions inside the tool.
-These ideas were eventually finalized into more concrete wireframes (_M-98_), shown in [@fig:redesign]c, to mimic the look and feel of a real tool.
+These ideas were eventually finalized into more concrete wireframes (_M-98_), shown in [@fig:redesign](c), to mimic the look and feel of a real tool.
 Again, we evaluated these wireframes very informally, internally as a visualization team and showed our ideas to different members of the RVS company, to check that our _ideate_ visualization artifacts (sketches, paper prototypes, and wireframes) were on track for meeting the analysts' needs.
 Due to the main constraint of time within the project, we were unable to evaluate these wireframes more formally with the cyber security analysts.

-## Redesign Project: Make Activity
+## Make Activity

 The _make_ activity was conducted in small part by our visualization team and also in part by the RVS development team.
-As a design team, we generated a number of digital mockups; several of these were detailed wireframes (_M-98_) that focused on the layout of different visualizations and interaction mechanisms, as shown in [@fig:redesign]d.
+As a design team, we generated a number of digital mockups; several of these were detailed wireframes (_M-98_) that focused on the layout of different visualizations and interaction mechanisms, as shown in [@fig:redesign](d).

 In addition, we also mocked up more detailed prototypes (_M-67_) that showed how